 Sending a paper form

-Alternatively, you may register using form VAT1 which is available for download from HMRC’s website.
-However…
+There are several instances where you may register using form VAT1 which is available for download from HMRC’s website.
+These include:

 HMRC is paperless